The Shipping Process Guide for Ecommerce Businesses

 Once you receive an order, you will need to make sure you have enough inventory in stock to the process the order.

-This begins by working closely with your manufacturer or supplier to purchase and receive inventory at a warehouse or sending inventory to a fulfillment center if you partner with a third-party logistics (3PL) company.
+This begins by working closely with your manufacturer or supplier to purchase and receive inventory at a warehouse or sending inventory to a fulfilment centre if you partner with a third-party logistics (3PL) company.

 Receiving customer orders can be easily streamlined by implementing an order management system or inventory management software to sync to your ecommerce platform.
 This can help you track inventory and orders all in one place.